SereniT33/Codecademy_DE_Portfolio/bike-rental-data-management/README.md

 # Project Description
 This project creates a PostgreSQL database with analtycis-ready views connecting bike rental and weather datasets.
 This project involves:
-- exploring and clenaing both datasets
+- exploring and cleaning both datasets
 - developing a relational database schema
 - implementing the database in PostgresQL and inserting the datasets
 - creating analytics-ready views